 Because as much as Islanders fans may view him as a sudden miracle of goal-scoring, some apparition that magically materialized in the off-season to invigorate a goal-starved team, Moulson endured a lengthy, arduous, obstacle-riddled road to his current success as the team’s top-line left wing and leading goal-scorer.

 His circuitous route to the NHL took its first detour more than ten years ago, when Moulson – criticized for his size [he's now 6-1, 206] and skating – was cut at every single Triple-A and junior hockey team tryout he attended.

 Moulson shrugged off the rejections.

-“Matt has tremendous character,” said Frank Del Monte, Moulson’s family friend and childhood hockey coach in Mississauga, Ontario.
+“Matt has tremendous character,” said Frank Del Monte, Moulson’s family friend and childhood hockey coach in Mississauga,.
 “If you tell him ‘no’, he’ll find a way to prove that ‘no’ was the wrong answer.”

 Instead of dwelling on the snubs, Moulson accepted an invitation to play Double-A hockey for Jim McGuire, a coach who made hockey fun again and gave Moulson the opportunity denied to him elsewhere.